Our President

 Azzam Abu-Rayash

 Dr. Azzam Abu-Rayash is a Senior Project Manager with the Government of Canada and a Governor on ONTech’s Board of Governors.
-Dr. Azzam is a graduate from Al Azhar University (BA Islamic Sciences – Egypt) and a former Visiting Imam at the Holy Masjid Al Aqsa in Jerusalem (2014-2015).
-He is a Research Fellow with the International Maqasid Institute, Instructor at the Islamic Centre of Oshawa, volunteer Imam at SNMC Masjid, and a Board member of Al Azhar Academy of Canada.
+Dr. Azzam is a graduate from Al Azhar University (BA in Islamic Sciences – Egypt) and a former Visiting Imam at the Holy Masjid Al Aqsa in Jerusalem (2014-2015).
+He is an Instructor at the Islamic Centre of Oshawa, a volunteer Imam at SNMC Masjid, and a Board member of Al Azhar Academy of Canada.
 Pursuing a bilateral career in academia and energy consulting, he is a Project Management Professional, and a Certified Energy Manager with the Association of Energy Engineers.

 He is actively involved in the local and wider community as a dedicated volunteer, founder and board member in several non-profit organizations across Canada.
 The author of a book and 13 journal articles, Dr. Abu-Rayash is the recipient of various esteemed awards and scholarships including the Ontario Graduate Scholarship, the Lieutenant Governor’s Award, the Trillium Response Medal, the Op LASER COVID-19 Coin, and most recently the Canada Region institutional energy management award, an international award by AEE.
 He holds a masters and a PhD in mechanical engineering, specializing in energy sustainability and smart cities from Ontario Tech University, and a Bachelor of Science in Environmental Science and Neuroscience from the University of Toronto.